Ramsi-K/free-genai-bootcamp-2025/journal.md

 ### Day 14: February 12, 2025

 I spent the entire day on backend work, research, and trying to make sense of everything.
 I started with the official lecture videos(6+ hrs), trying to wrap my head around the project requirements, Flask, SQLite, and how everything connects.
 At some point, I realized that there was no way I could do Level 5.
-I don’t know enough about frontend, backend, or anything full-stack.
+I don't know enough about frontend, backend, or anything full-stack.
 Even getting Level 1 done would be a huge achievement at this point.

 Then I started thinking about Copilot and Cursor, since that is the entire project, and I realised that these tools offer drop down selections for different LLMs.
 That led me down a rabbit hole: which model is actually capable of coding, and in which languages does it return good quality code?
 I needed to know.
 So I ended up getting a bit sidetracked and wrote a nine-page research paper breaking it all down.
 I believed that this exploration would allow me to shoot for level 5 and grant the highest chance of success.

 After that, I tried to get back to the backend videos, but I was still confused.
 I took the backend and frontend specs and turned them into diagrams, hoping that seeing everything visually would help.
 It did, but not completely.
 I still felt lost.
 Then I started breaking down the codebase, going file by file, and finally understood that the backend is using Flask Blueprints.
-That’s why there were no `@app.route()` functions in `app.py`, and why I was feeling lost.
+That's why there were no `@app.route()` functions in `app.py`, and why I was feeling lost.

-I still have ~5 hours of lecture videos left, but I think I’ve cleared my head around the backend enough to start implementation tomorrow.
-I also know I’m done for the day because I’m getting snappy at my favorite AI assistant.
+I still have ~5 hours of lecture videos left, but I think I've cleared my head around the backend enough to start implementation tomorrow.
+I also know I'm done for the day because I'm getting snappy at my favorite AI assistant.

 **Completed Work**